d2si-oss/ooso/README.md

 ### 5. Project packaging
 In order to generate the [jar](https://en.wikipedia.org/wiki/JAR_(file_format)) file used during the [deployment](#4-deployment) of the lambda, you need to [install maven](https://maven.apache.org/install.html).

-Then, run `package.sh` script to generate the jobId and create the project jar:
+Then, run `package.sh` script to create the project jar:
 ```
 ./package.sh
 ```